formicidae-tracker/studio/TROUBLESHOOTING.md

 built.
 It is a common R issue.

-You will need to install `libssl-dev` and reinstall and reload the package `git2r` to enable https support.
+You will need to install `libssl-dev` and reinstall and reload the package `git2r` in R to enable https support.